Brainsware/bacon-site/Views/Howdoido/howdoido.markdown

 Generating autoload files
 ```

-XXX: Describe what that software does and what those necessary directories are, and what we can find inside -- is this the right space?
+We will describe in [Components Chapter] each of these pieces of software and how they fit into the overall architecture of Bacon.
+For now let's consider them as opaque building blocks.

 ## Configuration

 Bacon uses PHP files for storing all of its configurations.
-This makes it really easy to retrieve them at

 The skeleton project we provide comes with an Intro controller, which is set as the default fallback controller in `Config/Base.php`